tml1024/flying-brick/textures.md

 PackageSources\SimObjects\Airplanes\FOO\model.
 (This can be changed in the export dialog.)

+The names of texture PNG files should not contain multiple periods.
+(Noticed in another project where I tried to use "Propeller.baked.png".)
+The glTF exporter converts extra periods to undercores when it copies them to the model folder, and in the references in the glTF file.

 The Project Editor's Build All converts PNG to DDS textures and puts them in Packages\BAR-aircraft-MUMBLE\SimObjects\Airplanes\FOO\texture.

 But!
 It isn't the copies that the exporter puts in the model folder that the Build All uses.
 It looks for the files in the texture folder.
+This is why the names should not contain multiple periods because the exported has converted the name in that case to use underscores.